thacuber2a03/dotfiles/README.md

 # dotfiles
-people do this thing where they store their configuration files for stuff in here, I wanna try that too
+people do this thing where they store their configuration files in here, I wanna try that too